cml87/SpringCore_111_forJenkins/README.md

      }
     //...
 ```
-_Autowire with @Qualifier_ works similar to autowire by type.
-In this case we use the
-interface reference type in the setter, but we specify which assignment compatible bean
-we want to wire up annotating the setter parameter with `@Qualifier` and passing the
+**_Autowire with @Qualifier_** works similar to autowire by type.
+In this case we use the interface reference type in the setter, but we specify which assignment compatible bean we want to wire up annotating the setter parameter with `@Qualifier` and passing the
 name of the bean.
-The name of the bean will be that of the class but starting with
+The name of the bean will be that of the class but starting with lower case (default if we don't explicitly specify a name for that bean).
-lower case.

 ```java
     //...